anuprulez/galaxy_tool_recommendation/README.md

 Once the script finishes, `H5` model file is created at the given location (`path to trained model file`).

-## (For Galaxy admins) The following steps are only necessary for deploying on any Galaxy server.
+## (For Galaxy admins) The following steps are only necessary for deploying on any Galaxy server:

 1. (Already done!)
 The latest model is uploaded at: https://github.com/galaxyproject/galaxy-test-data/blob/master/tool_recommendation_model.hdf5.
 Change this path only if there is a different model.